3xPr1nc3/3x-fucker-v0.2/README.md

     Cpanel Bruteforcer Added [!NEW]
     Check If An Bug Fix Update Is Available [!NEW]
     Bug Fixed That Caused Destroying Website When Giving Wrong Config Path In Wordpress Mass User Changer

+v0.2-2 -

+    Log Out removed due to no need of usage
+    Session management fixed [!BUG FIX]

 Greetz- Jokr Haxor | Saiyan Haxor